 These financial statements are presented in Nigerian Naira, which is the Mortgage Bank's functional currency.
 Except where indicated, financial information presented in Naira has been rounded to the nearest thousand.(N' 000)

 b) Basis of measurement

-The financial statements have been prepared on a historical cost basis, except for the following:
+The financial statements have been prepared on a historical cost basis except for Non-current assets held for sale which is measured at the lower of cost and fair value less cost to sell.